-It’s that evaluative retrospective journey back to the beginning that often reveals the most important truths.
+It’s that evaluative retrospective journey back to the beginning that often reveals the essential truths.

 It’s true for your life, and it’s true for your events.

-A post-event debrief is the most effective post-event analysis that you can do; it helps you revisit the event and learn what went right, what went wrong, and most importantly, what you can do to make it better next time.
+A post-event debrief is the most effective post-event analysis and an essential aspect of Virtual event management that you can do.
+It helps you revisit the event and learn what went right, what went wrong, and most importantly, what you can do to make it better next time.

 Deconstructing the Event

-The very first thing you need to do for an event debriefing is to invite all the key players associated with it, in case you had a team working with you.
+The first thing you need to do for an event debriefing is to invite all the key players associated with it if you had a team working with you.
 Ensure that the number of people you invite won’t hinder your conversation.
 Always remember what happened to the broth when too many cooks were involved in its preparation.

 You’re bringing together dynamic people in one room.
 Sparks are bound to flare.
-It is important to provide a safe as well as nurturing environment to have a healthy discussion on the event.
+It is vital to provide a safe and nurturing environment to have a healthy discussion on the event.

-So how do you do this.
-Stick to your agenda.
+So how do you do this?
+Stick to your virtual event planning and agenda.
 That’s right.
-You simply must draw up an agenda, before you invite the key stakeholders, so that when someone deviates, you can bring the discussion back in line.
+Before you invite the key stakeholders, you must draw up a plan so that you can bring the discussion back in line when someone deviates.

 The Fundamental Questions to Tackle

-Now that you’ve finally waded into the deep waters, let the truth unfold.
-Ask the pertinent questions, even if they are difficult.
-Especially if they are difficult.
+Now that you’ve finally waded into the deep waters let the truth unfold.
+Ask pertinent questions, even if they are complex, especially if they are involved.